 A Closer Look: Methbots

 A prime example of how bots can truly hurt your business.
-Just last year, a group of Russian criminals made millions off of advertising campaigns by fake clicks on video ads.
+Just last year, a group of Russian criminals made millions off of advertising campaigns by clicking on video ads.

 They were extremely meticulous in the execution of their plan by creating over 6,000 domains with over a quarter of a million different URLs, including some pretty big names.
 These fraudulent domains were able to fool algorithms that dictated where the most profitable ads would go in order to make sure their spaces were bought over name brands.

-From there they focused on a bot farm in order to generate fake traffic to these ads to drain ppc budgets.
+From there they focused on a bot farm to generate fake traffic to these ads to drain PPC budgets.
 These methbots perfectly exemplify how bad bots can be so harmful to your paid online advertising strategy.